lyra/plugin-woocommerce/woo-payzen-payment/readme.txt

 * Possibility to define many options for payment in installments (2 times payment, 3 times payment,...).
 * Can do automatic redirection to the shop at the end of the payment.
 * Setting of a minimum / maximum amount to enable payment module.
-* Selective 3D-Secure depending on the order amount.
+* Selective 3D Secure depending on the order amount.
 * Update orders after payment through a silent URL (Instant Payment Notification).
 * Multi languages compliance.
 * Multi currencies compliance.